vedmalex/tools-docs/source/graphql-tools/generate-schema.md

   }
 `;

-// we export have to export Author and all types it depends on in order to make it reusable export default () => [Author, Book];
+// we export Author and all types it depends on
+// in order to make sure we don't forget to include
+// a dependency
+export default () => [Author, Book];
 ```